Best Sony Camera for Documentary

 A camera’s ergonomics and user-friendly interface greatly impact the shooting experience, especially during long documentary shoots.
 Sony cameras are known for their thoughtful design, featuring intuitive controls and well-placed buttons that facilitate seamless operation.

-See also Best Sony Lens for Wildlife Photography
+See also Best 4k Video Cameras for Wildlife

 The A7S III and FX6, aimed at professional filmmakers, offer refined ergonomic designs that prioritize user comfort and convenience.
 The placement of essential buttons and controls ensures easy access while shooting, reducing the time spent navigating menus or adjusting settings.